f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

    - Setting a default value for the field

-     - If the field is NOT ``Tenant Editable`` the default value is sent during a Service Deployment, however, the Tenant cannot see of modify the value
+     - If the field is NOT ``Tenant Editable`` the default value is sent during a Service Deployment, however, the Tenant cannot see or modify the value

      - If the field is ``Tenant Editable`` the default value is populated